"Providing high quality collaborative physical education which develops future sports leaders, in an encouraging Christian environment."

 Sports Premium Report

-For the academic year 2015 - 2016 we used the Sports Premium money for the following:
+For the academic year 2016 - 2017 we used some of the Sports Premium money for the following:

 Plans for Future Expenditure and Provision:

-Further supporting outstanding PE provision across the school and ensuring that the confidence and evaluation of PE lessons is at least good but more often than not outstanding
+Further supporting outstanding PE provision across the school and ensuring that the confidence and evaluation of PE lessons is outstanding

-Increasing the number of different sports our children have access to
+Increasing the number of different after school sports our children have access to and increasing the number of children who attend them

 Children having more access to local competitive sport through our CCP partnership links